moonrunnerkc/shadow-ecology/README.md

 The system has been rebuilt from the ground up with production-grade components:

-- **GenomeV2**: 512 continuous floats (64 per trait) instead of binary bits — enables smooth personality evolution
+- **GenomeV2**: 512 continuous floats (64 per trait) instead of binary bits - enables smooth personality evolution
 - **DeBERTa-v3 NLI**: Real neural network contradiction detection (0.991 confidence) replaces keyword heuristics
 - **FAISS Semantic Search**: Fast similarity matching for belief deduplication and contradiction candidate retrieval
 - **Evolution Pipeline**: Tournament selection, hard elitism, adaptive mutation based on cognitive tension
-- **Nuclear Phenotype Injection**: 8× repeated behavioral instructions for traits >0.60 create measurable model behavior changes
+- **Nuclear Phenotype Injection**: 8x repeated behavioral instructions for traits above 0.60 create measurable model behavior changes

 **What Works:**
 - Contradiction detection with 88%+ precision using state-of-the-art NLI models
-- Genome mutation driven by cognitive tension (0.2 → 8.0 observed in live runs)
+- Genome mutation driven by cognitive tension (0.2 to 8.0 observed in live runs)
 - Hard top-5 elitism preserves best-performing personality configurations
-- Traits visibly evolve: curiosity 0.45→0.55, caution 0.49→0.52, risk 0.48→0.56
+- Traits visibly evolve: curiosity 0.45 to 0.55, caution 0.49 to 0.52, risk 0.48 to 0.56
-- Complete 50-seed evolution runs in ~8-10 minutes on GPU
+- Complete 50-seed evolution runs in about 8-10 minutes on GPU

 **What's Demonstrated:**
-A complete evolutionary loop: genome → phenotype → fitness → selection → mutation → repeat.
+A complete evolutionary loop: genome to phenotype to fitness to selection to mutation and repeat.
 The infrastructure for evolving LLM personalities through cognitive pressure is fully operational.

 ## How To Use